Rage-baiting

-Political scientist Jared Wesley of the University of Alberta said in 2022 that the use of the tactic of rage farming was on the rise with right-wing politicians employing the technique by promoting conspiracy theories and misinformation.
+Political scientist Jared Wesley of the University of Alberta stated in 2022 that the use of the tactic of rage farming was on the rise with right-wing politicians employing the technique by "promoting conspiracy theories and misinformation".
 As politicians increase rage farming against their political and ideological opponents, they attract more followers online, some of whom may engage in offline violence, including verbal violence and acts of intimidation.
 Wesley describes how those engaged in rage farming combine half-truths with "blatant lies".